Ask4mike/frontend-mentor-feature-project/four-card-feature-section-master/README.md

 ## Acknowledgments

 I am giving a shout out to Kevin Powell, his videos and the way he approaches creating a webpage from a certain design given have helped me and is shaping me to reach my full potential as a software engineer.
-Thank you so much Kevin.
+Thank you so much Kevin😄😄